inderes/baseimages-nodepm2-ffmpeg-gs-im/README.md

 Changes:

-- use different baseimage which uses alpine:edge as baseimage
+~~- use different baseimage which uses alpine:edge as baseimage~~
+- use keymetrics/pm2 as baseimage